WebOrigami/docs/content/cli/intro3.md

 ## Async trees

 ori is especially good at dealing with trees.
-More specifically, ori is designed to work with _async trees_: a tree whose nodes can enumerate their keys and, given a key, can return the corresponding value.
-Many common data structures can be represented as async trees.
+More specifically, ori is designed to work with trees constructed from objects supporting the [Map interface](/async-tree/interface.html).
+Such nodes can enumerate their keys and, given a key, can return the corresponding value.
+Many common data structures can be represented as trees.

+To accommodate remote data sources, ori can also work with asynchronous trees, where nodes support an interface that looks like a standard JavaScript `Map` but has asynchronous methods.

 <span class="tutorialStep"></span> One way to define an async tree is in [YAML](https://yaml.org/) format.